jacomyal/domino.js/README.md

     // If the value has not change, returning false will cancel the update of
     // this property, ie the output events ('stringLessThan5CharsUpdate' and
-    // 'stringUpdated') will not be dispatched.
+    // 'aStringIsUpdated') will not be dispatched.
     if(val === this.get('stringLessThan5Chars'))
       return false;